mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

     - Masked prediction: context can be used to infer some types of missing information in the data if the domain is well-modeled.

 ## 2022

+1. Lee, Yoonho, Huaxiu Yao, and Chelsea Finn.
+"Diversify and Disambiguate: Learning From Underspecified Data." arXiv preprint arXiv:2202.03418 (2022).
+    - DivDis: Two stage framework (learn diverse hypothesis [pretraining] and Disambiguate by selecting one of these hypothesis [fine tune])
+    - Loss function of diversify is interesting

 1. Goyal, Priya, Quentin Duval, Isaac Seessel, Mathilde Caron, Mannat Singh, Ishan Misra, Levent Sagun, Armand Joulin, and Piotr Bojanowski.
 "Vision Models Are More Robust And Fair When Pretrained On Uncurated Images Without Supervision." arXiv preprint arXiv:2202.08360 (2022).
   - Utilized Uncurated Image data across the globe [LOL!
 GPU please] (fair group)